Handing off development stores to clients

-There are two main reasons to transfer a store to a live plan:
+There are two main reasons to transfer a store to a paid plan:

 - The work on the store is complete and the store is ready to sell products.

-- The work on the store is not complete, but the store requires a feature that's available only on a paid Shopify plan.
-To learn more about what features aren't available for development stores, see Features and limitations of development stores.
+- The work on the store is not complete, but the store requires a feature that's available only on a paid plan.
+To learn more about what features aren't available for development stores, refer to Features and limitations of development stores.

 When transferring to a live subscription plan, the store will require billing information, which must be provided by the store owner.

 Transfer ownership of a development store

 Log in to your Partner Dashboard, and click Stores.

 Click Transfer ownership beside the development store that you want to transfer.

 When you're done, click Transfer store.
 The store now appears on the Stores page in your Partner Dashboard under the Managed tab.
 The new owner receives an email with instructions to create the account and select a plan.
 Until your client accepts the transfer, the store is paused.
-After the client begins paying for a Shopify plan, you start to receive your monthly recurring revenue share.
+After the client begins paying for a Shopify plan, you start to receive your recurring commission.

 After you've transferred a store to your client, you can also send them the Merchant Handoff Kit.
 Make sure to provide them with information about:

 - How they can access the store, including the URL (